Rudy Giuliani: Attempts to get Ukraine to carry out investigations

-U.S. ambassador to the European Union Gordon Sondland testified that Trump delegated American foreign policy on Ukraine to Giuliani.
-The late 2019 impeachment inquiry against Donald Trump centered around Giuliani's actions involving Ukraine.
-In the compiled testimony and in the December reports of the House Intelligence Committee, Giuliani's name was mentioned more than any but Trump's.
-Some experts suggested that Giuliani may have violated the Logan Act.

-On November 22, 2019, Giuliani sent a letter to Senator Lindsey Graham, chairman of the Committee on the Judiciary, informing him of at least three witnesses from Ukraine who Giuliani said had direct oral, documentary, and recorded evidence of Democratic criminal conspiracy with Ukrainians to prevent Trump's election and, after his election, to remove him from office via contrived charges.
-Giuliani's letter also claims that the witnesses had evidence of the Biden family's involvement in bribery, money laundering, Hobbs Act extortion, and other possible crimes.
-The letter sought Graham's help obtaining U.S. visas for the witnesses to testify.
-The next month, Graham invited Giuliani to share his findings with the Judiciary Committee, and soon advised him "to share what he got from Ukraine with the [intelligence community] to make sure it's not Russia propaganda".
+U.S. ambassador to the European Union Gordon Sondland testified that Trump delegated policy on Ukraine to Giuliani.
+The late 2019 impeachment inquiry into Donald Trump centered around Giuliani's actions involving Ukraine.
+In testimony and reports of the House Intelligence Committee, Giuliani's name was mentioned more than any but Trump's.
+Experts suggested Giuliani may have violated the Logan Act.
+On November 22, 2019, Giuliani sent a letter to Senator Lindsey Graham, chairman of the Committee on the Judiciary, informing him of three witnesses from Ukraine who Giuliani said had direct evidence of Democratic criminal conspiracy with Ukrainians to prevent Trump's election and, after his election, to remove him via contrived charges.
+Giuliani claimed the witnesses had evidence of the Biden family's involvement in bribery, money laundering and Hobbs Act extortion.
+The letter sought Graham's help obtaining visas for the witnesses to testify.
+Graham invited Giuliani to share his findings with the Judiciary Committee, and advised him "to share what he got from Ukraine with the [intelligence community] to make sure it's not Russia propaganda".